okaykoa/okaykoa.github.io/_posts/coffee/2023-08-28-vanilla-cardamom-coffee.md

 Coffee with Caroline vol. 1

-This coffee is reminiscent of a latte, but idk what actually makes a latte.
+**Description :** This coffee is reminiscent of a latte, but idk what actually makes a latte.
 The cardamom provides a pleasant bitterness, bringing out the robustness of your coffee beans, and is sweetened by a subtle vanilla foam.

 **Tasting notes:** Coffee, Cardamom, Vanilla, Half and half